Leading the Way to a Safer World for Children

 This multidisciplinary effort involves Penn State faculty with expertise in eLearning, cognitive and educational psychology, graphic and web design, law, medicine, education, database design, and related areas.
 This evidence-based educational tool opens people's eyes to the problem of child abuse, and helps them see themselves as agents for protecting children from abuse.

 The Center is working to expand the scope and broaden the impact of existing research and advocacy efforts, notably:

 - Dr. Mark Dias's Pennsylvania Shaken Baby Syndrome Prevention and Awareness Prevention program

 - Dr. Benjamin Levi's Look Out for Child Abuse project

 - Lucy Johnston-Walsh's Penn State Dickinson Center on Children and the Law

-Additionally, to establish the foundation for an accredited three-year subspecialty training program in child abuse pediatrics, the Center will recruit an additional pediatrician specializing in child abuse, a psychologist with expertise in traumatic stress, and a social science researcher.
+Additionally, to establish the foundation for an accredited three-year subspecialty training program in child abuse pediatrics, the Center has recruited an additional pediatrician specializing in child abuse, a psychologist with expertise in traumatic stress, and a social science researcher.